A list of common Māori terms you will hear at Otamatea Marae are given below along with the English translation.

 Formal and informal gathering of people for various occasions including meetings, tangihanga, weddings and christenings.

 A ceremony held at the graveside where the headstone is unveiled or revealed.
+Find out about holding unveiling at Otamatea.

 A call performed by women signalling the start of the pōwhiri.